dimazaitsev/NDRtoSN/README.md

 How to use `NDRtoSN` as a part of experimental `SNC IDE&VM`:
 ------------------------------------------------------------

-We list references to other components in "Compatibility" section.
+We list references to components in "Compatibility" section.

 1) Use `Tina` `nd` as graphical editor and its labels with special syntax (section "Transition substitution label") to specify transition substitution of `HSN`.